 Causation—The next step that must be proven is that the breach of duty from the defendant was the cause of injuries sustained by the plaintiff.
 If a person were to injure their back, for instance, and then is involved in a car accident, the injury would not be covered because it was not actually caused by the accident.
 However, if a person is driving under the influence of alcohol and causes a wreck which leaves you with a broken leg or similar injury, then the violation of his duty to not drink and drive has directly caused your injuries.

-Damages—The final element that must be shown in a negligence case is damages.
+Damages—The final element that must be shown in a negligence claim case is damaged.
 If there are no damages in the case, then the plaintiff will not receive any type of compensation.
-Provable damages can include medical bills, lost wages (due to the inability to work), and property damage (such as the damage to a vehicle or other piece of personal property).
+Provable damages can include medical bills, lost wages (due to the inability to work our workplace negligence), and property damage (such as the damage to a vehicle or other piece of personal property).
 In addition, a plaintiff can also sue for lost earning potential, loss of consortium (the inability to continue normal sexual relations), and pain and suffering.

-If you or a loved one has been injured due to the negligence of others, it is important that you seek out legal representation as quickly as possible as many states have a time limit or statue of limitations on when suits can be made.
-If you are unsure if your case meets these qualifications, a skilled attorney will guide your through the process.
-Contact the lawyers of Wolf & Pravato to ensure that your rights are met.
+If you or a loved one has been injured due to the negligence of others, it is important that you seek out legal representation as quickly as possible as many states have a time limit or statute of limitations on when suits can be made for a negligence claim.
+If you are unsure if your case meets these qualifications, a skilled attorney will guide you through the process.
+Contact the lawyers of the law offices of Wolf & Pravato to ensure that your rights are met.